Submission Shark Community | Instagram: @mountainmanbjj

 Have any of your training partners pushed you to reach your full potential?

-I definitely have top notch training partners that are always pushing me to new levels of potential.
+I have top-notch training partners that are always pushing me to new levels of potential.
 But I truly believe that my potential holds no limits.
 I intend on learning new things about myself and BJJ for the rest of my life.

-Changing the angle of my hips from guard in order to set up or better secure sweeps or submissions.
+Changing the angle of my hips from guard to set up or better secure sweeps or submissions.

 What makes you want to inspire and motivate others?